KwatME/kwat/posts/how-to-publish-a-gatsby-website-to-a-google-domian-using-github-pages/index.md

 ---
-title: "How To Publish A Gatsby Website To A Google Domian Using GitHub Pages"
+title: "How to publish a Gatsby website to a Google domian using GitHub Pages"
 time: "2020-12-28"
 image: "./image.jpeg"
 topics: ["How To", "Coding", "Web Development", "Gatsby"]